francojeferson/challenge-artificial-intelligence/memory-bank/progress.md

   (e.g., absence of 'ffmpeg').
 - Iteratively updated Docker configuration and dependency specifications ('requirements.txt') to resolve build errors, adding necessary system libraries ('portaudio19-dev') and adjusting version ranges for compatibility with Python 3.8.
-- Enhanced error logging in 'video_ingestor.py' to diagnose model loading and temporary file issues, with ongoing efforts to address persistent file deletion warnings on Windows systems.
+- Enhanced error logging in 'video_ingestor.py' to diagnose model loading and temporary file issues, with a recent update to implement a retry mechanism for file deletion to handle access conflicts on Windows systems.
 - Updated Dockerfile to include Vosk model and NLTK data, ensuring the containerized application runs with all required resources, confirmed by a successful container run that ingested and indexed all resources without critical errors.
 - Developed and integrated the Adaptive Prompt Engine Prototype (Milestone 3), focusing on interactive user dialogue and content delivery, with a subsequent update to localize all user interaction to Brazilian Portuguese based on user request.
+- Confirmed the presence of the spaCy model 'en_core_web_sm', ensuring the system is ready for advanced text processing without additional setup.